 Now that fall is here I was desperately searching for some fun sensory activities to enjoy indoors.
-That was when I stumbled upon the “Be Good Company,” who carries a number of different miniature sandbox play sets for kids ages 3 & up.
+That was when I stumbled upon the “Be Good Company,” which carries a number of different miniature sandbox play sets for kids ages 3 & up.

-Mom, dad, grandparents, you will want to add a “My Little Sandbox” to your Christmas gift giving list.
+Mom, Dad, grandparents, you will want to add a “My Little Sandbox” to your Christmas gift-giving list.
 I’m sure that these fun little kits must be on a holiday top toy list somewhere.
 And now that Thanksgiving is over in Canada.
-I know many of you will be starting your Christmas shopping, if you haven’t already.
+I know many of you will be starting your Christmas shopping if you haven’t already.

-We own Mermaid’s Cove, which like the other sets the “Be Good Company” carries, includes all the items you need to build your own table top themed sensory play area.
-While the set comes with a 20″ x 20″ play mat, I recommend taking a plastic tablecloth or even news paper and covering the table.
+We own Mermaid’s Cove, which like the other sets the “Be Good Company” carries, includes all the items you need to build your own table-top-themed sensory play area.
+While the set comes with a 20″ x 20″ play mat, I recommend taking a plastic tablecloth or even newspaper and covering the table.
 You can also add other some small rubber or plastic animals you would find in the ocean.

 This sensory set took a very short time to put together and yet kept my daughter entertained for over 35 minutes- until mommy said it was time to clean up.

-As she played we took time to look at the various objects included and the set- such as the curious mermaid, a glittery ocean rock, and ocean friend’s turtle and fish.
+As she played we took time to look at the various objects included and the set- such as the curious mermaid, a glittery ocean rock, and an ocean friend’s turtle and fish.
 We talk about the color of the sand, and how the sand felt.
 Such questions help young children like my daughter develop their vocabulary.
 As she manipulates the materials, she also learns to understand concepts such as more and less, full and empty.

 Messy fun- that’s what sensory experiences are made of!

-My Little Sandbox Mermaid’s Cove and other “My little Sandbox” sets can be purchased via Amazon.
+My Little Sandbox Mermaid’s Cove and other “My Little Sandbox” sets can be purchased via Amazon.

 What is your favorite sensory activity and what do you think of these miniature sandboxes from the “Be Good Company?”